Project Timeline in Excel

 Below given is the output you can see after completing all the above steps.

-In the above chart, you can see the list of tasks in Y-axis and dates in the X-axis.
+In the above chart, you can see the list of tasks on the Y-axis and dates on the X-axis.
 But the list of tasks shown in the chart is in reverse order.

 To change this,

 - Select the axis data and right-click to select “Format Axis.”

 - In a Format Axis panel, under Axis Options Section, check the “Categories in reverse order” box.

 When the categories are reversed, you can see the chart below.